Sustainable healthcare: Five Principles

 In order they are ‘Prevention’ (preventing disease and encouraging healthier populations), ‘patient self-care’ (equipping patients to manage own health), ‘lean service delivery’ (improving efficiency), ‘low carbon alternatives’ (of treatments or interventions where available) and ‘facilities’ (minimising environmental impact of infrastructure).

 Sustainability in Quality Improvement

 The quality of care delivered in a health care system often depends on a complex network of processes and pathways.
 Quality Improvement in healthcare is when health care professionals familiar with these processes and pathways use a systematic approach to address specific problems in their field, thereby improving the process or pathway with a measurable effect.
 Traditionally this measurable effect may be improved clinical outcomes, time saved or money saved.

-Sustainable quality improvement looks to take a broader view of the measurable effect, considering social and environmental outcomes alongside financial ones.
+Sustainable quality improvement (SusQI) looks to take a broad view of the measurable effect, considering social and environmental outcomes alongside financial ones.
 This is also known as the Triple Bottom Line.
 This principle was applied to the sustainable value of healthcare by including sustainability as a domain of quality in healthcare.
 Rather than just assessing a treatment or interventions value against its clinical outcome and financial cost, social and environmental cost are also considered.